-A giant shell of icy bodies known as the Oort Cloud encircles the solar system.
-When its inhabitants interact with passing stars, molecular clouds, and gravity from the galaxy, they may find themselves spiraling inward toward the sun, or cast completely out of the solar system into distant regions of space.
+A giant shell of icy bodies known as the Oort Cloud is thought to encircle the solar system.
+There may be billions, even trillions of bodies in it.
+When the inhabitants interact with passing stars, molecular clouds, and gravity from the galaxy, they may find themselves spiraling inward toward the sun, or cast completely out of the solar system into distant regions of space.
 Although this shell was first proposed in 1950, its extreme distance makes it challenging for scientists to identify objects within it.

 Identifying the Oort Cloud